Pharmaceutical Affairs Act

 The term “defective medical devices” as used in this Act shall refer to the medical devices which fall within any of the following circumstances after inspection or testing:

-1. Which, when used, is liable to cause danger to life or body injury, or to mislead diagnosis;
+1. Which, when used, is liable to cause danger or harm to the human body or to mislead diagnosis;

 2. Which contains toxic or hazardous substances and so be, when used, detrimental to the health of human beings;

-3. Which has expired its duration of validity or the storage life; or
+3. Which has expired its duration of validity or expiration date; or

 Article 24